-Join Maria Langer for an in-depth discussion in this video Using the Spike, part of Word 2013 Power Shortcuts.
+Join Maria Langer for an in-depth discussion in this video Using the Spike, part of Word 2013: Tips, Tricks, and Shortcuts.

 Word's spike feature, enables you to cut multiple snippets of text from your word…documents and paste them, in the order…in which they were collected, into a document.…It's especially good for rearranging the contents of a document, or a…list within a document, without doing a bunch of cut and paste options.…Let's take a look at how it works.…The sample document I'm working with, is called Spike, and…it's from the chapter four folder, inside the exercise files folder.…It includes a pretty basic bulleted list with nine items on it.…

 I want to shuffle them around a bit, to put the less active…tours at the top and the more active tours at the bottom.…So for example, backpack Cal is pretty active, I'll want that near the end.…And California calm should be near the top, because it's relaxing.…What I'll do is I'll cut the items from the list to the…spike in the order; in which I want them to appear in the document.…Then, when I've cut them all, I'll just paste…the contents of the spike, back into the document.…

 - Tips for applying styles

 - Clearing all the formatting from a document